-Children involved in the transition to High school may be offered extra visits in advance of starting at their new school and staff from High school visit St. Mary's.
+Children involved in the transition to High school may be offered extra visits in advance of starting at their new school and staff from the high schools will visit St. Mary's.
 The Parish Youth Worker also engages in work on ensuring a smooth transition between schools.
 Y6 staff take part in the Borough's formal handover process between feeder and High schools in order that pastoral and academic concerns can be shared successfully.